awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribePrincipalMapping.md

  ** [GroupOrderingIdSummaries](#API_DescribePrincipalMapping_ResponseSyntax) **   <a name="Kendra-DescribePrincipalMapping-response-GroupOrderingIdSummaries"></a>
 Shows the following information on the processing of `PUT` and `DELETE` actions for mapping users to their groups:
-+ Status – the status can be either `PROCESSING`, `SUCCEEDED`, `DELETING`, `DELETED`, or `FAILED`\.
++ Status—the status can be either `PROCESSING`, `SUCCEEDED`, `DELETING`, `DELETED`, or `FAILED`\.
-+ Last updated – the last date\-time an action was updated\.
++ Last updated—the last date\-time an action was updated\.
-+ Received – the last date\-time an action was received or submitted\.
++ Received—the last date\-time an action was received or submitted\.
-+ Ordering ID – the latest action that should process and apply after other actions\.
++ Ordering ID—the latest action that should process and apply after other actions\.
-+ Failure reason – the reason an action could not be processed\.
++ Failure reason—the reason an action could not be processed\.
 Type: Array of [GroupOrderingIdSummary](API_GroupOrderingIdSummary.md) objects
 Array Members: Maximum number of 10 items\.